-A level Computer science is naturally a strong subject to take if you wish to go on to do computer science at degree level, and although most computing-based degree courses do not require Computer science A level there are a number of software engineering courses which do.
-There are also other degree courses such as information technology and information systems which will be served well by a Computer science A level.
+A level Computer Science is naturally a strong subject to take if you wish to go on to do Computer Science at degree level, and although most computing-based degree courses do not require Computer Science A level, there are a number of software engineering courses which do.
+Computer Science A level can also be useful for other degree courses such as Engineering, Physics and related subjects.